huggingface/optimum-quanto/CONTRIBUTING.md

 ### Do you want a new feature?

-If there is a new feature you'd like to see in 🤗 Quanto, please open an issue and describe:
+If there is a new feature you'd like to see, please open an issue and describe:

 1. What is the *motivation* behind this feature?
 Is it related to a problem or frustration with the library?
 Is it a feature related to something you need for a project?
 Is it something you worked on and think it could benefit the community?